ELIFE-ASU/ecg/README.md

 # ecg
 Pulling information from biological databases, and converting it into easy to use gmls for network science.

+(recommended to open the readme in a markdown editor like Typora https://typora.io/)

 [TOC]

 #### Local Installation